Session zu Sozial- und Geisteswissenschaften in IPBES auf der European Ecosystem Services Conference in Antwerpen, Belgien, September 2016

 Next steps

-The panel discussion revealed that there is a need to continue the exchange of perspectives on the role of SSH in IPBES.
-As a major outcome of the ongoing efforts to strengthen the role of SSH in IPBES, which received strong organizational support by the German IPBES Coordination Office, IPBES itself now specifically asks for SSH expertise in its calls for nominations of experts.
-This has already resulted in an increase in applications in Germany, where more SSH-scientists express their interest to be nominated by the German Government to participate in IPBES assessments.
-But it still remains to be discussed, how to further define and integrate the necessary knowledge and perspectives held by SSH-scientists which are important for IPBES assessments, thereby complementing the work of the highly committed natural scientists, who are already strongly contributing to the IPBES work.
-In a next immediate step, the 5th IPBES national forum to be held on 9th of February 2017 in Bonn will serve as an opportunity to update the German IPBES community about the recent developments,
+The panel discussion revealed that there is athe need to continue the exchange exchanging of perspectives on the role of SSH in IPBES.
+As a major outcome of the ongoing efforts to strengthen the role of SSH in IPBES, which received strong organizational support by the German IPBES Coordination Office,is that IPBES itself now specifically asks forrequests SSH expertise in its calls for nominations of experts.
+These efforts have received strong organizational support by the German IPBES Coordination Office.
+This has already resulted in an increase in applications in Germany, where more SSH -scientists are expressing their an interest to be nominated by the German Government to participate in IPBES assessments.
+But However, it still remains to be discussed, how to further define and integrate the necessary knowledge and perspectives held by SSH -scientists which are important for IPBES assessments, thereby complementing the work of the highly committed natural scientists, who are already making a strongly contributingon to the IPBES work.
+In a next immediate step, the 5th IPBES national forum to be held on 9th of February 2017 in Bonn will serve as an opportunity to update the German IPBES community about the recent developments, outcomes and activities on this topic.
+This can could help to create a new impulses momentum for further future activities on this topicin this area.

 1 Alice Vadrot, University of Cambridge - Centre for Science and Policy; Jens Jetzkowitz, University of the Federal Armed Forces Hamburg and Professor (interim) at Chemnitz University of Technology; Michael Kirk, Philipps-Universität Marburg; Lindsay C. Stringer, University of Leeds; Hans Keune, Research Institute for Nature and Forest (INBO); Eva Spehn, University of Basel.